Treat Strained Vocal Cords

 - 6Vocal cord tumors.

-Apart from surgical removal or medical operation, one can also try some home-remedies to treat strained vocal cords.
+Apart from surgical removal or conventional medical treatments, one can also try some home-remedies to treat strained vocal cords.
 Take note that you can use these remedies if you only have strained vocal cords because of vocal abuse.
-If your condition is not severe, you may want to try the home-remedies below:
+If your condition is severe, you need to follow the advice of a physician.

-- 5Onion syrup.Gargling onion syrup can also treat strained vocal cords.
+- 5Gargling onion syrup can also treat strained vocal cords.
 To make your own onion syrup, you just have to chop bulbs of onion and place them all into a pan.
 Fill the pan with water, and make sure that the water is enough to cover the onions.
 Simmer for 20 minutes or so until it looks thick and gooey.
 Strain the liquid into a clean jar, and then add 6 tablespoons of warm water.
-You can add some juices of lemon into it and serve.Advertisement
+You can add some fresh squeezed lemon juice to it and serve.Onion Syrup.Advertisement

 - Home remedies and self-medications can be utilized to ease the strained vocal cords.
 However, one cannot really determine the real cause of the painful sensation of the vocal cords.
 To know the possible cause and the right treatment for the strained vocal cords, you should go see a doctor for diagnosis.
 If the strained vocal cords are not severe, then you may want to do some home-remedies and self-medications to treat it.